mixpanel/docs/Platform/Reports/Retention.md

 ![https://help.mixpanel.com/hc/article_attachments/4415422790292/Retention_Breakdown.png](https://help.mixpanel.com/hc/article_attachments/4415422790292/Retention_Breakdown.png)

-Congratulations, you've constructed your first Retention query!
-Now, it's time to examine the results.
+## Step 4: Analyze Results

+By default retention will display a curve chart.
+This shows the retention data across all users, regardless of their time of entry.
+This gives a holistic view of how users are retaining over time.
+You can go to the table below to get a more fine grained view to see if there are certain user cohorts that are retaining better or worse based on when they first entered.

+# Basic Features

-# Retention Curve
+## Retention Curve

-By default, Retention displays a single, multi-part chart type to visualize retention data.
-It displays retention data as both a line chart, and a table.
-Data is identical between the two, but while the line chart provides a visual representation of users becoming inactive over time, the table provides a heat map to show which groups have the best retention.
-In this case, we can select Retention Table to see which App Version yielded the best results.
-Your report should look like this:
+The retention curve chart displays retention data as both a line chart, and a table.
+Data is identical between the two.
+The line chart provides a visual representation of users becoming inactive over time, while the table provides a heat map to show which groups have the best retention.

 ![https://help.mixpanel.com/hc/article_attachments/360096661971/Screen_Shot_2021-05-27_at_7.49.12_AM.png](https://help.mixpanel.com/hc/article_attachments/360096661971/Screen_Shot_2021-05-27_at_7.49.12_AM.png)

-The report also offers a Retention Trends visualization to observe any changes in a particular retention bucket over time.

-Now that you've constructed the query, and chosen the ideal chart type, you can easily answer the original question.
-Finally, save the report for later via the controls at the top right of the report.
+**Incomplete Buckets**
+Boxes with an asterisk (\*) indicate that the data is still in flux and not set yet because the time is still ongoing.
+Hover over a box to see when the last qualifying date for that bucket will occur.

+**Color Mapping**
+Each box within a row is assigned a shade of purple.
+The shading gets darker the higher the retention percentage.
+It's important to note that the scale is relative to each cohort row.

-# Retention Trends
+## Retention Trends

 ![https://help.mixpanel.com/hc/article_attachments/7776001258900/ehvdhy2if3.png](https://help.mixpanel.com/hc/article_attachments/7776001258900/ehvdhy2if3.png)

 Select **Trends** from the report drop-down list to see how the percentage of retained users has changed over time for any of the retention time unit buckets.
 You can change between the different time unit buckets (i.e. <1 Day, Day 1, Day 2, ...) to see if your retention metrics are improving or declining along your retention curve.

-# User Cohort Buckets
+## User Cohort Buckets

 Retention counts users; not event totals.
 In other words, each of the user cohort buckets will include every unique user that did the "A event" criteria in that time window, starting at 0:00 of the first day of the bucket and ending midnight of the last day.
 A customer can only be counted once per bucket, but can be included in more than one bucket.

 The first column (Date) indicates the day/week/month when the user performed the "A event".
 The Size column indicates the number of users that performed the "A event" within the time period.

 For example, if you are bucketing based on your "Item Purchased" event and creating weekly buckets, a customer who purchased at least one item each week will be in every bucket, not just the bucket of their first purchase.

-# Color Mapping

-Each box within a row is assigned a shade of purple.
-The shading gets darker the higher the retention percentage.
-It's important to note that the scale is relative to each cohort row.

-# Incomplete Buckets

-Boxes with an asterisk (\*) indicate that the data is still in flux and not set yet because the time is still ongoing.
-Hover over a box to see when the last qualifying date for that bucket will occur.

 # Advanced